 What does it mean to be green?
-It means developing outdoor programming, integrating environmental education across the curriculum, using school grounds as extended classrooms and building partnerships with green-minded community organizations.
+It means integrating environmental education across the curriculum, using school grounds as extended classrooms, operating our facilities in ways to conserve resources and minimize their environmental impact, and building partnerships with green-minded community organizations.
 Ultimately, it means raising our students to take care of the earth and their environment—and to be at the forefront of the global push to build a sustainable, green world.

 Across City Schools, green projects and programs take place daily.
 These pages aim to foster environmental awareness and practices among staff, students and schools - and to make Baltimore a cleaner, greener place to learn, work and live.
 You can read stories about green projects in our schools, find resources to help you start a green program, get tools for ongoing efforts like recycling, and see examples of successful green-school applications.Please also explore the Sustainability pages on the main district website, and contact Joanna Pi-Sunyer, Green Schools Coordinator, with questions or comments.

 - Partners - see this overview of the Next Generation Science Standards and the Environmental Literacy Model - NGSS and ELM that includes links to online workshops.

 - See the Greening and Sustainability Info Session presentation - Fall 2017

 - Each year, each school must designate a School Sustainability Ambassador who will coordinate sustainability, greening, and environmental activities as each school.

 - Use these Toolkits to help you green your school: